Monday, August 4, 2008

 I miss those times and I miss my children.

-that their lives were long ago pulled away by duties of the world- by their young wings fluttering away to an obscure freedom-
+But I accept the fact that their lives were long ago pulled away by duties of the world- by their young wings fluttering away to an obscure freedom-

 like the milkweed silk.